dabearddabeard/hawaii/README.md

 - **Phone:** (808) 257-7430
 - **Location:** Lawrence Road, Bldg 5082

-**Child Development Centers (CDCs)**
-CDCs offer both full-day and hourly child care for children aged six weeks to five years at Laulima and Kupulau Child Development Centers on MCBH.
+[**Child Development Centers (CDCs)**](https://hawaii.usmc-mccs.org/marine-family-support/child-and-youth/child-development-centers?utm_source=B&utm_medium=B&utm_campaign=30) offer both full-day and hourly child care for children aged six weeks to five years at Laulima and Kupulau Child Development Centers on MCBH.
 Hourly care is available on a walk-in basis, subject to availability.
 Although no request on MilitaryChildcare.com is needed for hourly care, preregistration is required for all children.

 <details>
   <summary>CLICK TO EXPAND Preregistration</summary>